Resources for Practicing Self-Care Right Now

 - Holistic Life Foundation workshops and trainings

-- VIA Institute on Character’s Character Strengths survey offers you an comprehensive look at your top strengths as well as how to utilize those strengths in new ways each day in order to find joy and “flow.”
+- VIA Institute on Character’s Character Strengths survey offers you an comprehensive look at your top strengths, as well as how to utilize those strengths in new ways each day in order to find joy and flow.

-- Mental Health America’s screening tool
+- Mental Health America’s screening tool (y recursos en español)

 - Afraid to Talk About Sensitive Topics at Work?
 Read this Guide First